 The Trump Administration appears to be making increasing use of executive orders issued during the Obama Administration to sanction Iranian entities determined to be engaged in malicious cyberactivities or in transnational crime.
 Iranian entities have attacked, or attempted to attack, using cyberactivity, infrastructure in the United States, Saudi Arabia, and elsewhere.
-Iran's ability to conduct cyberattacks appears to be growing.
 Separately, the Justice Department has prosecuted Iranian entities for such activity.
-The section below discusses Executive Order 13694 on malicious cyberactivities and Executive Order 13581 on transnational crime.